 Storage Kensington London made easy flexible and convenient alternative to traditional self-storage London.
 Storage collection from your doorstep we deliver too, you never have to visit storage facilities again..
 PICK&MOVE mobile storage units are quickly becoming the primary choice for both home and business uses.
 We understand and respect the value of both time and convenience Since 2004, PICK&MOVE has been provident secure, and flexible storage solutions for both short and long term storage.

 Storage unit cost starts as little as £9.95 per week, even better our storage offers and a discount is the envy of our competitors, Are you in need of Long term storage in Kensington?
-Get a QUOTE and receive 25% and 10% discount respectively depending on size of storage units, Even better free collection + Insurance is included absolutely free of charge..
+Get a QUOTE and receive 25% and 10% discount respectively depending on the size of storage units, Even better free collection + Insurance is included absolutely free of charge.

 STORAGE FACILITIES IN KENSINGTON